Company/Alliance: BP and Rio Tinto: Hydrogen Energy

 CO2 Fate: Sequestration in saline formation 35 km offshore beneath the seabed of Perth basin at a depth of 2 km.

-Comments: Kwinana is an ideal location because it is near industrial operations and only 45 km from the increasing power demand in Perth.
-This project has been cancelled as a result of lack of suitable rock formations around Perth.
+Kwinana was thought to be an ideal location because it is near industrial operations and only 45 km from the increasing power demand in Perth.
+However this project has been cancelled as a result of lack of suitable rock formations around Perth.
 The geological strata contain gas chimney's which would make it impossible to seal in the CO2.

 Other Sources and Press Release: